Mason Jar Salads You'll LoveBy Jenny Craig

 A Taste of Asia - Craving your favorite takeout?
 Make an Asian-inspired salad with 1 tablespoon low-sodium soy sauce, diced jicama, carrots, celery and red bell peppers.
 Pack the top of the jar with cilantro and shredded cabbage.

 Salad Bar - Keep it simple and classic by including Jenny Craig’s Creamy Herb Dressing, tomatoes, cucumbers, carrots, broccoli and your favorite green in a jar.

 Mama Mia - Combine Jenny Craig’s Balsamic Vinaigrette, tomatoes, mushrooms, chopped onions to taste, one finely diced spicy pepperoncini, 1 tablespoon parmesan, julienned basil, and romaine lettuce for a salad approved by mama herself.

-Apple-Endive Chopped Salad - Starting with Jenny Craig’s Balsamic Dressing, layer your favorite diced veggies—we like cucumber and tomato best here—with a quarter of a diced Granny Smith apple to add some tart sweetness.
+Apple-Endive Chopped Salad - Starting with Jenny Craig’s Balsamic Vinaigrette Dressing, layer your favorite diced veggies—we like cucumber and tomato best here—with a quarter of a diced Granny Smith apple to add some tart sweetness.
 Next, layer a handful of chopped spinach and a head of chopped endive.
-This one’s great with a tablespoon of Parmesan (counts as 1 Limited Free food) or a pinch of walnuts, too (four walnut halves count as one healthy fat).
+This one’s great with a tablespoon of Parmesan (counts as 1 Limited food; Classic Menu only) or walnuts, too (four walnut halves count as one healthy fat).